therealchjones/mffer/docs/Development.md

    scopes".
 Press "Add to table" and "Update", then press "Save and continue".
 Add your own account as a "Test user", then press "Save and continue" one more time.
 5. Visit https://console.cloud.google.com/apis/credentials/wizard and again
    ensure the correct project is shown in the project drop-down.
-First choose "Apps Script API" for "Which API are you using?" and select "User data" before pressing "Next".
+Choose "Apps Script API" for "Which API are you using?" and select "User data" before pressing "Next".
 Don't add anything in "Scopes", just "Save and continue".
 For the "OAuth Client ID" section's "Application